Private Jet Charter Services - Biggin Hill Airport (EGKB)

 In 2013, Biggin Hill entered into a transatlantic initiative to team up with Teterboro Airport in Bergen County, N.J.

-In fact, Biggin Hill is now attracting aviation industry to the airport as Teterboro has already done.
+In fact, Biggin Hill is now attracting the private aviation industry to the airport as Teterboro has already done.

 Biggin Hill’s aim is to become the high-tech hub of south London, adding high-tech companies and jobs to its grounds.